 As has been widely documented by scholars, the courts have relentlessly narrowed the scope of the antitrust statutes from the very beginning.
 Early Supreme Court cases of the late nineteenth and early twentieth century all but killed the Sherman Act as a weapon against monopolies.
 Prodded by aggressive antitrust enforcement by Roosevelt, Taft, and Wilson, the Supreme Court relented to a degree, while nonetheless continuing to graft exceptions and defenses onto the broadly-worded statutes.
 As we saw earlier, legislative reform during the twentieth century helped revive antitrust enforcement.

 But the anti-antitrust jurisprudence of the Supreme Court (and lower courts as well) accelerated in the 1970s.
-The cases are too numerous to mention here, but in broad outline the Supreme Court limited antitrust enforcement in the following ways.
+The cases are too numerous to mention here, but in broad outline, the Supreme Court limited antitrust enforcement in the following ways.
 The Court imposed standing requirements on private plaintiffs that eliminate cases brought by people who are harmed by antitrust violators but are not in privity with them (“indirect purchasers”) or whose injuries do not follow a direct causal pathway from the violations.
 It imposed pleading requirements that block antitrust actions where much of the evidence is not already public—contrary to the practice in other areas of the law.
 These requirements limited the ability of plaintiffs to obtain needed evidence through discovery, which has further harmed antitrust enforcement as the Court has also imposed a higher threshold for proving agreement among cartel members.
 The Court eliminated or weakened the per se rule for a range of conduct, including most vertical arrangements, leaving plaintiffs to the mercy of the rule of reason, which enables defendants to escape liability by asserting (often dubious) business justifications.
 The Court weakened the Robinson-Patman Act as a freestanding source of law, and imposed extremely high thresholds of liability for predatory pricing.
 By requiring plaintiffs to allege anticompetitive harm on both sides of two-sided markets, it helped platform monopolists immunize themselves from liability.
 Finally, the Court allowed companies to protect themselves from antitrust liability to consumers and workers by requiring them to sign arbitration clauses that block class actions, undermining the incentive to sue.
 In many cases, lower courts, following the lead of the Supreme Court, have further weakened antitrust enforcement.

-To be sure, this pattern was not entirely uniform.
+Yet, this pattern was not entirely uniform.
 The restriction on indirect purchasers followed an earlier case that expanded the incentives of direct purchasers to sue by depriving defendants of the pass-through defense, though the ultimate impact was to reduce liability.
-The court expanded liability for refusals to deal before changing course and cutting back on it.
+The court expanded liability for refusals to deal before changing course and diminishing it.
 And, in a recent case, the Court tried to limit certain forms of manipulation that platforms have used to assign antitrust claims to those least likely to sue them.
 But the overall trajectory in the direction of more limited antitrust liability and weaker enforcement is unmistakable, as virtually every commentator agrees.